sventonsvn/sventon/trunk/sventon/doc/readme.txt

 Installation:
 1. Download and unzip the file.
-2. Put the war-file in the appropriate application server directory, on standard Tomcat 5.5 installation this is in 'webapps'.
+2. Put the war-file in the appropriate application server directory, on a standard Tomcat 5.5 installation this is in 'webapps'.
-3. Point your browser to <host:port>/svn
+3. Point your browser to http://<host:port>/svn
-4. Enter basic configuration data
+4. Enter and submit basic configuration data.
-5. Restart the web applicaton context (or the entire container, if you like).
+Note that the background indexing process of the file names in the repository HEAD will start at this point.
+If you have a repository with many files (and/or tags or branches), this can take quite some time.
-Note that the file names in the repository HEAD will be indexed at this point, if you have repository with many files (and/or tags or branches), this can take quite some time.
+You will be able to use sventon during the indexing process, but the search and flatten buttons will be disabled until it's done.

 Support
 See http://sventon.berlios.de